dingwenzheng730/university-info-collection/README.md

 # START
 -----------------------------------------------------------
-// Install docker and use docker to build up docker-compose up
+Install docker and use docker to build up
+<code>docker-compose up</code>